cah-douglas-short/SpaceVim/docs/_posts/2018-09-28-use-vim-as-ide.md

 ---
 title: "Use Vim as IDE"
 categories: [blog]
-excerpt: "A general guide for using SpaceVim as general IDE"
+description: "A general guide for using SpaceVim as general IDE"
-type: BlogPosting
+type: article
 comments: true
 commentsID: "Use Vim as IDE"
 ---